JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 ### Because it's fun

 That's my primary motivation.
+My dream since I've learned to code was to spend my days working on interesting projects and growing myself as a developer.
 I'm doing this because I want to and I've accumulated enough financial stability -seven years of overpaid tech work and a spouse with great medical insurance- to not worry about not making any money pursuing my passion.

 ### Because it's good for me